WhaleFell/HexoBlogSource/source/_posts/JavaScript/TypeScript-fast-start.md

 const c = new MyClass()
 const obj = {
   name: "obj",
-  getName: c.getName // bind this to the nearest object }
+  getName: c.getName // bind this to the nearest object when be called }

 // called by obj, `this` is obj.